Phase Dependent Hanbury-Brown and Twiss effect

-The use of single-frequency coherent state as the LOs in our scheme leads to the requirement of time resolved coincidence measurement.
-This may limit the bandwidth of the observed fields to that of the detectors.
-On the other hand, it eliminates the temporal mode match issue between the thermal fields and the LO fields, as occurs in the pulsed case \cite{sm23}.
+Since this technique relies on time-resolved coincidence measurement, that is, $T_R\ll T_c$, the bandwidth of the observed fields is limited by $1/T_R$.
+The current technology has $T_R\sim 10 ps$, which gives $T_c\sim 10 T_R = 100ps$ to satisfy $T_c\gg T_R$ and therefore a bandwidth of 10 GHz.
+This allows a maximum single-photon rate of $1/T_{Ref}\sim 1/T_R \sim 10^{10}/s$.
+The requirement of $T_{Ref}\sim T_R$ is to ensure that when an incoming photon is detected within the coincidence window of $T_R$, there is always a photon from reference fields for coincidence.
+Otherwise, the coincidence signal is dropped by a factor of $T_R/T_{Ref}$.

-In conclusion, we extended the traditional phase insensitive Hanbury-Brown and Twiss interferometer to a phase sensitive one by mixing with coherent fields and demonstrated the capability of measuring the complete complex coherence function of thermal fields.
+In conclusion, we extended the traditional phase insensitive Hanbury-Brown and Twiss interferometer to a phase sensitive one by mixing input fields at two locations with coherent fields and demonstrated the capability of measuring the complete complex coherence function of thermal fields.
 Although the scheme does not have the signal level as the stellar interferometer with entangled photons, it is based on coherent states and does not require a quantum network with entangled photons and is thus a trade-off between the availability of current technology and the future quantum technology.
+Moreover, the use of single-frequency coherent state as the reference light in our scheme leads to the requirement of time-resolved intensity correlation measurement.
+This may limit the bandwidth of the observed fields to that of the detectors.
+Nevertheless, it eliminates the temporal mode match issue between the input fields and the reference fields, as occurs in the pulsed case \cite{sm23}.
+Furthermore, our scheme also works for the input fields in coherent state, which is often the case when distant objects are actively illuminated by a CW laser or pulsed laser.
+In this case, the maximum visibility deduced from Eq.(\ref{As3}) will be 50\%.
+Therefore, our investigation is not only beneficial to astronomical applications, but also paves the way for developing new technology of remote sensing and interferometric imaging.

 This work was supported in part by the National Natural Science Foundation of China (Grant Nos.
 12004279, and 12074283) and by City University of Hong Kong (Project No.9610522) and the General Research Fund from Hong Kong Research Grants Council (No.11315822).